 - Increase the number of unique HON seminars taught each year, providing students with innovative interdisciplinary courses in a small classroom environment

 - Deliver field trips and other experiential learning opportunities

-- Bring exceptional speakers and performers to campus for the USP Forums
+- Bring exceptional speakers and performers to campus for the Honors Forum course

-- Support cultural programming opportunities for UHP and USP
+- Support cultural programming opportunities for the program

-- Provide support for Study Abroad opportunities, especially for under-resourced UHP and USP Students
+- Provide support for study abroad opportunities, especially for under-resourced students in the program

 - Support community service and engagement activities and grants